FTMahringer/SceneManager/README.md

 ```java
     MAIN_MENU("hello-view.fxml", "Menu")
 ```
-The Scenes class is an enum class, that just holds al the used scenes, that are openable windows. (not included scenes in fxmls)
+The Scenes class is an enum class, that just holds all the used scenes, that are openable windows.

 The path to the fxmls starts from the ressource folder of the project